SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 	sudo vim /etc/rsyslog.d/15-windows.conf
 	```

 	The **Intake key** is needed in this step.
-Ensure to replace "YOUR_INTAKE_KEY" by your Windows Intake Key.
+Ensure to replace `YOUR_INTAKE_KEY` by your Windows Intake Key.

-	You should also adapt the template name "SEKOIAIOWindowsTemplate" and the `if` condition parameters with appropriate content as explained in the previous section.
+	You should also adapt the template name `SEKOIAIOWindowsTemplate` and the `if` condition parameters with appropriate content as explained in the previous section.

 	Following the same example for Windows log collection: